Alaska Treble Makers Irish Dance

 What should I wear and bring to Irish Dance class?

-- Wear sport shorts & a t-shirt or any non-baggy athletic clothing, like leggings or jeggings (I need to see the dancer’s legs and feet!)
+- Wear sport shorts/stretchy pants & a t-shirt or any non-baggy athletic clothing, like leggings or jeggings.

-- Smooth-sole sport shoes like Sketchers or Ghillies (Irish soft shoes) or dancers may dance in stocking feet (socks).
-Dancers who continue in the session 2 class will need Ghillies, which may not be a reimbursable educational expense via Mat-Su.
-If you’re interested in purchasing Ghillies now, please let me know, and I’ll send you information.
+- Sneakers or Ghillies (Irish soft shoes) or dancers may dance in stocking feet (socks).
+Dancers who continue in Irish Dance will need Ghillies (Irish soft shoes) and eventually, hard shoes, which are NOT reimbursable educational expenses via your Alaska allotment.
+If you’re interested in purchasing Ghillies or hard shoes, please let me know, and I’ll send you information.

 Are private lessons available?

 Yes!
-If I can schedule the auditorium for a private lesson, I’m happy to do so.
-Private lessons cost $45 for 30 minutes, and dancers can split the cost if they’d like to share a private lesson.
-I can generate a receipt for each dancer, and if you get an allotment from the district, the lesson cost is a reimbursable educational expense for your PE individual lesson plan.
+Private lessons cost $55 for 30 minutes or $90 for 60 minutes, and dancers can split the cost if they’d like to share a private lesson.
+I can generate a receipt for each dancer, and if you get an Alaska homeschool allotment, the lesson cost is a reimbursable educational expense for your PE individual lesson plan.

 Will there be a performance?